Heijo Palace 平城宮跡

-Although Nara remains an integral part of Japan, many visitors are surprised to learn that it used to be the capital.
-Visiting the remains of Heijo Palace in Nara offers you a chance to imagine what the area used to be like when it was once the beating heart of Japan.
+Although Nara remains an integral part of Japan, many visitors are surprised to learn that it was the ancient captial of Japan in the eighth century.
+Visiting the site of Heijo Palace in Nara offers the chance to imagine what the area might have been like when it was the beating heart of Japan.

-Heijo Palace is accessible by walking 15 minutes from the Yamato-Saidaiji Station.
-Yamato-Saidaiji is just a 4-minute ride from the Kintetsu Nara Station.
+Heijo Palace is accessible by walking 15 minutes from Yamato-Saidaiji Station.
+Yamato-Saidaiji is just a four-minute ride from Kintetsu Nara Station.

-The most substantial reconstruction is the Daigokuden, also known as the Former Audience Hall.
-This building was rebuilt as part of the 1300th anniversary of Nara.
-The gateway and East Palace gardens are also reconstructions that are well-worth seeing.
+The most substantial reconstruction is the Daigokuden, also known as the Former Imperial Audience Hall.
+This building was rebuilt as part of the 1300th anniversary of the founding of the Nara Heijo-kyo capital.
+Suzaku Gate and the East Palace Garden are also reconstructions well-worth seeing.

-Head for the Excavation Site Exhibition Hall to see the remains of the original buildings.
-Here, you can see the excavation in progress as various items are unearthed.
+Head for the Excavation Site Exhibition Hall to see remnants of the original buildings.
+Strolling the grounds of Heijo Palace, you may see ongoing excavation work.

-In addition to the excavation site, other original items are viewable at the Nara Palace Site Museum.
-The artifacts and objects on display here will help give you a sense of what it was like living in the former heart of Japan.
+In addition to the excavation site, you can see artefacts, excavated items and reconstructions of the court in the Nara period at the Nara Palace Site Museum.
+The many artifacts and objects on display give a sense of what life was like in the former heart of Japan.